seanharrington256/Larix/README.md

 7. Convert the parameter estimates into useful units (e.g., years, number of migrants per generation, etc.) -- I still don't have a fully automated solution for this, so has to be done on an ad hoc basis depending on what parameters are included, etc. `Par_conv_FSC_Larix.R` will do these conversions here - see comments in the script for more info.
 This script will also start some prep for parametric bootstrap estimation of confidence intervals around parameter estimates.

+8. Prep parametric bootstrap replicates. `Par_conv_FSC_Larix.R` from previous step generates input for bootstraps.
+Copy that directory to the cluster.
+Go into the directory that contains each of the 100 bootstrap reps to be executed and run `Prep_FSC_reps_of_bootreps.sh` to generate 50 fsc replicates of each bootstrap replicate.
+This is because we want to run 50 independent FSC searches for the best likelihood for each of the 100 bootstrap replicates.
+Use `FSC_Larix_boot.slurm `to run this for the best model.

-* NOTE: I think there are other times that aren't being converted - times for when ancient migration ends, possibly others
+## NOTE: I think there are other times that aren't being converted - times for when ancient migration ends, possibly others - need to find these